 The tests can be stopped at any time if needed.
 Afterwards, you will sit or lie down to have you heart and blood pressure checked.

 As your body works harder during the test it requires more oxygen, so the heart must pump more blood.
-The test can show if your blood supply is reduced in the arteries that supply your heart.
+The test can show if your blood supply is reduced in the arteries supplying your heart.
 It also helps to assess your exercise capacity and decide the type and level of exercise that is best for you.

 Patient during an exercise test